sloppylopez/moneypenny-ai-prompt/README.md

 - **Multi-File Refactoring**: Revamp, supplement, or modify multiple files at once.
 - **Swift Response Time**: Bid farewell to lag, maintain your coding flow.
-- **16,000 Token Contextual Prompt**: Get smart, context-aware coding suggestions.
+- **Up to 32,000 Token Contextual Prompt**: Get smart, context-aware coding suggestions using our extended contextual prompt.
 - **Optimized Performance & Speed**: Say goodbye to the Typewriter effect and enjoy speed with parallelized requests.
 - **Smooth Integration**: Merge effortlessly with IntelliJ IDEA.
 - **Extensive Range of Operations**: Select and manipulate files with ease.

 Jump into the future of code refactoring with MoneyPenny AI Prompt!
 Transform into a 10x developer with the aid of AI-powered coding efficiency.
+Now compatible with the latest ChatGPT-4 technology for even more accurate and context-aware suggestions.

 Stay ahead of your peers by experiencing the unmatched benefits of MoneyPenny AI Prompt today.
 Unleash the power of AI into your coding workflow, create innovative solutions with ease, and achieve more in less time.
+Begin your journey with MoneyPenny AI Prompt - the ultimate IntelliJ IDEA plugin for developers who dare to achieve more. into your coding workflow, create innovative solutions with ease, and achieve more in less time.
 Begin your journey with MoneyPenny AI Prompt - the ultimate IntelliJ IDEA plugin for developers who dare to achieve more.